Quick Start with Smart Life App SDK for Android

 Best practices

 After a home is created, subsequent operations are implemented based on the home.
 For example, rooms, members, and device pairing can be managed for the home.
 Therefore, we recommend that you store the home data as a global variable for the app.
 You can locally switch the current home as needed.
-The Tuya IoT Platform does not record this change.
+The Tuya Developer Platform does not record this change.
 In the sample code for this tutorial, the first home in the list is specified as the current home by default.

 Step 3: Pair devices